Musinada/myapp/README.md

 # myapp
-deployment of 3 tier java application with database using terraform- IAAS, AWS EKS - Kubernetes Cluster, helm charts - installation of fprometheus and grafana, Docker-containarization, Prometheus - Metrics, Grafana-application dashboards and ElasticSearch, FluentD and Kibana.(EFK)
+deployment of 3 tier Java application with a database using Terraform- IAAS,
+AWS EKS - Kubernetes Cluster,
+helm charts - installation of Prometheus and Grafana, Docker-containerization,
+Prometheus - Node level and Pod level Metrics, Grafana-application dashboards and
+ElasticSearch, FluentD, and Kibana.(EFK) for logs.